 due to a drop in vocations.
 It now

 includes a community house for the

-Mariannhll brothers and priests, an office for printed publications (where Leaves Magazine is published), a formation center for future priests and brothers, and the Mariannhill Retreat Center.
+Mariannhll brothers and priests, and an office for printed publications (where Leaves Magazine is published).

 The challenge today and tomorrow